Jasata/utu-vm-site/README.md

  - Integration of distribution builder - as a separate Build Manager agent, providing a REST API interface.
  - HTML5 File API based Flow.js needs server side implementation in Python, since nothing even remotely acceptable exists.
+ - Statistics that satisfy not only our curiosity, but also justify the existence of this service when the time comes (in a year or two) that this can no longer be considered to be a education development project (ergo, would need to be adopted by IT-Services).

 ## Third-party components